krakjoe/mimus/README.md

 		* Note: If Path::throws is not invoked, any exception is allowed for this Path */ public function throws(string $class) : Path;

+		/*
+		* Shall tell mimus that this path should never be travelled */ public function never() : Path;

+		/*
+		* Shall tell mimus that this path should only be travelled once */ public function once() : Path;

+		/*
+		* Shall tell mimus that this path should be travelled a maximum number of times */ public function limit(int $times) : Path;
 	}
 }
 ```